awfuldynne/data-512-a3/README.md

 ### Purpose of The Analysis

-The purpose of this analysis is to undestand how information technology (IT) workers feel about mental health issues.
+The purpose of this analysis is to understand how information technology (IT) workers feel about mental health issues.
 "Although research has gone far to understand the impact of the disease, it has only recently begun to explain stigma in mental illness.
 Much work yet needs to be done to fully understand the breadth and scope of prejudice against people with mental illness." [[1]](#references) Two surveys conducted by [Open Sourcing Mental Illness Ltd](https://osmihelp.org/research/) (OSMI) collected information around perceived stigma of mental health issues as well as to "...examine the frequency of mental health disorders among tech workers."[[2]](#references).
 OSMI has conducted these surveys in 2014 and 2016 to identify areas where they can raise awareness around mental health in the tech community.

 I will be comparing potential differences in the surveys between the two years it was run as well as analyzing if views on mental health between survey participants inside and outside of the United States differ.